 Tennessee Stands held a “Mask Free Tennessee Rally” Saturday on the Public Square in Franklin.
 A similar rally was held Sunday in Knoxville by No Mandates Tennessee.

 Tennessee Stands organizers on Saturday evening posted on their Facebook page, “So thankful to all of the patriots that showed up today for the Mask Free Tennessee Rally today in Franklin!
 Our voices are louder together.
 We will not give in to the mob.
 We will not relinquish our liberty.
 We.
 Will.
 Not.
 Comply.”

+In an interview with The Star Tribune, Governor Tim Walz set the first standards for possibly lifting Minnesota’s emergency executive orders.
+His statement didn’t promise total relinquishment of his executive powers.
 According to Walz, under 20 percent community spread and 4 percent test positivity rate would give Minnesota “a really good chance of doing most things.”
 The governor balked when questioned whether some of the restrictions were too harsh.
 Walz stated that his state has endured COVID-19 better than many states.

 Governor Tim Walz extended Minnesota’s COVID-19 Peacetime Emergency for the sixth time after a heated, divided vote in the special legislative session.
 Walz stated in a press release that the coronavirus is still a danger to Minnesotans.

 The Ohio Senate passed two bills and discussed a third this week that would “check and balance” state executive orders.
 The two passed bills would limit essential workers’ liability for COVID-19 transmissions and grant $650 million of federal relief funds statewide, respectively.

 Senate Bill (SB) 311 aims to install a balance of powers between Congress and Ohio’s Department of Health (DOH) during this and any future pandemics.
 In an interview with The Ohio Star, Senator Andrew Brenner (R-OH-19) explained the historical rationale behind the bill.